HelloJohnito/Meetarii/README.md

 [Live Link](https://hellojohnito.github.io/Meetarii/#/)

 Meetarii is a web application that centralizes networking events from Eventbrite and Meetup to one site.
-We realized that a lot of coding bootcamp students who are new to tech are spending a lot of hours looking for networking events to go to.
-We wanted to build a site that can help students spend less time looking and more time attending.
+We realized that a lot of coding bootcamp graduates spend a good chunk of their time looking for networking events.
+We built Meetarii to help graduates spend less time looking and more time attending.
 With Meetarii, users can now view both events from Eventbrite and Meetup in one location, allowing for a faster lookup and a better time planning.

 ![alt text](picture.png)